rutherfordcraze/revival/Robo_notes.md

 - Copying an image to the background doesn't work.
 - Images sometimes act as if they're locked.
 - When a UFO which contains an image is open, Robofont sometimes crashes without warning.
 Even if it's just idle in the background.
 Yes, I have checked the log file.
+- Sometimes the ruler tool doesn't work.
+- Sometimes UFO background data gets corrupted and I have to revert to an old version of a glyph.
+- Sometimes selecting a glyph from the Font Overview causes a crash.